Women Build

 What

-A period of fundraising leading up to a three week-long home-building event (now in two locations!).
-Women builders will work on homes in Waukegan and Oakwood Hillsboth of which will be occupied by women-led families upon completion.
+A period of fundraising leading up to a three week-long home-building event.
+Women builders work on homes which will be occupied by women-led families upon completion.

 When